statengeneraal/laws-markdown/verdrag/agreement/between/the/kingdom/of/the/netherlands/in/respect/of/aruba/and/etc/BWBV0006297/README.md

 m) the term “information” means any fact, statement or record in any form whatever, necessary for the administration and enforcement of the taxes covered under the Agreement; and

 n) the term “tax offences” means crimes or offences that are committed within the tax field and that are considered as such under domestic laws, irrespective of whether contained in the tax laws, the Criminal Code or other statutes.
 2. As regards the application of this Agreement at any time by any of the Parties, any term not defined therein shall, unless the context otherwise requires, have the meaning that it has at that time under the law of that Party, while the meaning under the applicable tax laws of that Party prevails over a meaning given to the term under other laws of that Party.

 ### Article  5

 ####Exchange of Information upon Request

-Treedt in werking op een nader te bepalen tijdstip
+Treedt in werking per 31-05-2014

 1. The competent authority of the Requested Party shall provide upon request information for the purposes referred to in Article 1.
 Such information shall be exchanged without regard to whether the conduct being investigated would constitute a crime under the laws of the Requested Party if such conduct occurred in the territory of the Requested Party.
 2. If the information in the possession of the competent authority of the Requested Party is not sufficient to enable it to comply with the request for information, that Party shall use all relevant information gathering measures to provide the Applicant Party with the information requested, notwithstanding that the Requested Party may not need such information for its own tax purposes.